MichaelBrueggemann/sheepsmeadow/README.md

         at java.desktop/java.awt.EventDispatchThread.run(EventDispatchThread.java:90)
 ```

-... i think it's time to implement Multi-Object grids as intended by MASON.
+...
+I think it's time to implement Multi-Object grids as intended by MASON.

-- i changed the grid representation in the following way:
+- I changed the grid representation in the following way:
     - The grid now only contains one object per cell.
-    - at model setup, the grid contains only `Grass` objects.
+    - At model setup, the grid contains only `Grass` objects.
-    - after calling `populateMeadow` the grid will contain `Agent` objects in each cell an agent was added to.
+    - After calling `populateMeadow` the grid will contain `Agent` objects in each cell an agent was added to.
         - adding a new agent to a cell now stores the `Grass` object of the cell in the `Agent` object.
 When the `Agent` later updates it's location, the `Grass` object will be placed on the cell, the `Agent` has left.
     - the same will than happen in each Step of the model.